ScienceComputing/Python_Programming/Data_Structure_Algorithm/Merge_Sort.md

                 my_list[k] = right_half[j]
-                j += 1 # It then increments the index variable j k += 1 # It then increments the index variable k while i < len(left_half):
+                j += 1 # It then increments the index variable j k += 1 # It then increments the index variable k

+        # The following 2 while loops are responsible for copying any remaining elements from the left_half and right_half sub-lists into the final merged list, ensuring that no elements are left out during the merging process
+        while i < len(left_half):
             my_list[k] = left_half[i]
             i += 1